fresh-js-devs/pomodoro/README.md

 A more detailed description of what the Pomodoro technique actually is can be [found here](https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730)

-Here's also a list of other Pomodoro apps, which tou can take inspiration from:
+Here's also a list of other Pomodoro apps, which you can take inspiration from:

 * [Tomato Timer](https://tomato-timer.com/)
 * [Focus Booster](https://www.focusboosterapp.com/)